Edward B. Green (judge)

 Edward B. Green was an American attorney and jurist who was appointed by Benjamin Harrison as the first chief justice of the Oklahoma Territory Supreme Court on May 4, 1890.
 Green, presided over a three-man panel of judges, who were also appointed by President Harrison.
 The other two judges, known as Associate Justices, were John G. Clark, from Illinois and Abraham J. Seay, from Missouri.
 Other court officials included Charles H. Filson, as clerk, Warren G. Lurty, as marshal and Horace Speed, as United States Attorney.

 Early life

 Green was born December 29, 1837, in Blair County, Pennsylvania.
-He was the youngest of 12 children of Thomas and Martha (nee Galbraith) Green.
+He was the youngest of 12 children of Thomas and Martha (née Galbraith) Green.
 Edward received a primary education in the public school of the county, then attended Reimersburg and Leatherwood Academies, preparing himself to become a teacher at age 17.
 He became an instructor in languages and then chair of the Department of Languages at the Academy of West Freedom, Clarion County, Pennsylvania.